 A Stainless Steel Gutter Screen Needs Touch Points

-Thus, the filter alone acts as a solid surface unless there is something there that forces a change in direction.
+Thus, the filter alone acts as a solid surface unless there is something that forces a change in direction.

 First, you lose effectiveness if the touch points don’t extend the full length of the gutter guard panel.
 Think about it and you’ll understand the problem it creates.
 A pencil tip will not do as much “touching” in comparison to one that extended across the entire product panel, like a yardstick stood on its side.
 The touch point doesn’t need to be wide, but length, the longer the better, plays a role in its effectiveness.